-Table 10Error!
-Reference source not found. contains controls specifically for lot lined dwellings on lots with frontages from 9m to 12.5m.
+Table 10 contains controls specifically for lot lined dwellings on lots with frontages from 9m to 12.5m.
 Where specific controls are not included in Table 10, the controls in Table 9 apply.

-A typical layout for a lot lined dwelling on an 11m x 25m lot is shown in Figure 18.
+A typical layout for a lot lined dwelling on an 11m x 25m lot is shown in Figure 17.